 If there is anything on your list that feels like an obligation on your big day because everyone else does it, or because a bridal blog tells you to do it, know that it’s okay to cross those off if you both really couldn’t care less.
 A lot of people mention that, after their wedding day has come and gone, they wish they had spent less time stressing out and more time being excited to have this giant party with their friends and family.

 Use that knowledge to your advantage so you can keep what you love and ditch what’s giving you hives.

 Make a wedding prep timeline

 If you're not a very organized person, you might be tempted to skip this step...
 I get that this one might give you nightmares, but keep this old cliche in mind: those who fail to plan, plan to fail.

 Hey, it’s a cliche for a reason; it’s true!
 Pick up a day planner or sit down with your calendar app of choice to create and plot out all your wedding planning deadlines around your current calendar.
 Whether you choose a physical or digital format you’ll want to make sure it’s in a format both you and your partner can easily access so you can both stay on top of things.

 TIP: a lot of wedding blogs and magazines give a first indication of the list of things you need to do.
-And who would I be, if I didn't have one of my own.
-You can download my checklist below.
+And, of course, The Wedding Boutique has its own wedding planning checklist.
 If you are having serious trouble with this step though, reaching out to a Wedding Planner or Wedding Consultant might be a huge help.

 Break your major tasks down into smaller and easy to do steps.
 For example, don’t just write "hire wedding photographer" as a to do list item.
 This is not a one step task.
 You will need to research options, decide on your budget, schedule meetings to talk with potential photographers, discuss who to go hire with your partner and then, then you can hire your photographer!
 Start with the big tasks first, and then work your way down into the smaller details.